-1. Statistics: (Periods 13)
+1. Statistics :

-Introduction to Statistics: Collection of data, presentation of data-tabular form, ungrouped/grouped, bar graphs, histograms (with varying base lengths), frequency polygons, qualitative analysis of data to choose the correct form of presentation for the correct data.
+Introduction to Statistics : Collection of data, Presentation of data-tabular form, ungrouped/grouped, frequency polygons, qualitative analysis of data to choose the correct form of presentation for the correct data.
 Mean median, mode of ungrouped data.

-2. Probability: (Periods 12)
+2. Probability :

 History, Repeated experiments and observed frequency approach to probability.
 Focus is on empirical probability.
-(A large amount of time to be devoted to group and to individual activities to motivate the concept; the experiments to be drawn from real-life situations, and from examples used in the chapter on statistics).
+(A long period of time to be devoted to group and to individual activities to motivate the concept; the experiments to be drawn from real-life situations, and from examples used in the chapter on statistics).